Welcome!

 The flat internet we provide is high quality - true broadband.

 We have had tenants with Windows PCs who have had their computers taken over by hackers.
-The software the hackers installed ran up over $1,500 worth of excess fees.
-Luckily our provider at that time came to the party when they saw the cause and removed the charges.
-With our current set-up you will not incur excess fees, but you could be responsible for slowing down the internet to a crawl for the rest of the flat.
+The software the hackers installed ran up over $1,500 worth of excess fees as, at the time, we didn't limit tenant's bandwidth.
+Now you risk having your entire data allocation used up in the first few days of the month.

 If you are using a Windows based PC, we therefore strongly encourage you to ensure you have continuously updated anti-spy-ware and anti-virus software.
 We advise against personal firewalls however.
 The internet at the flat is behind a true (hardware) firewall.
 We have had several issues with personal firewalls causing internet connection problems for our tenants.